RaulDiodiu/rap-handson-travel-docs/AOK/Tables.md

 ## Requirement #4 - Fill database tables
 [^ Top of page](#)
 Your newly created tables have no data, yet.
-Therefore, we'll write a small program which will automatically fill them based on SAP's /DMO/ tables and some additionaly generated data for our room reservation table.
+Therefore, we'll write a small executable class which will automatically fill them based on SAP's /DMO/ tables and some additionaly generated data for our room reservation table.

-1. Create the executable class `zraph_##_data_generator` in you ABAP package.
+1. Create the class `zraph_##_data_generator` in you ABAP package.
 You'll have to use the INTERFACE `if_oo_adt_classrun` to achieve this.
 With implementing this interface, you can execute the ABAP class as console application via `F9`.

-2. It should always be possible to run the report to reset the existing data entries.
+2. Your coding should be implemented in the interface's main method.
+It should always be possible to execute the class to reset the existing data entries.
    To ensure this, you'll initially have to clear the data from `ZRAPH_##_Travel`, `ZRAPH_##_Booking`, `ZRAPH_##_BookSup` and `ZRAPH_##_RoomRsv` when executing the report.
    Do this by using a `DELETE` statement per table.